You've got bugs—Fred's got answers! Fred's Bughouse is your one-stop-shop for useful information about everything buggy.

 - Is it rare?
 No, but this species is under threat from industrialized agriculture.

-Texas's state insect belongs to a very large butterfly family, Nymphalidae, that is distributed around the world from chilly northern regions to steamy tropical zones.
+Texas's state insect belongs to a very large family, Nymphalidae, that is distributed around the world from chilly northern regions to steamy tropical zones.
 Monarchs and their relatives are in the subfamily Danainae.
 In the U.S., there are only two common representatives of this group: the monarch and the queen.
 The queen is darker and less well-known than the bright-orange monarch.